jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 76. Enter the gates of Hell, to remain therein forever.
 What a terrible dwelling for the arrogant.

 77. So be patient.
-The promise of Allah is true.
+The promise of Enki is true.
 Whether We show you some of what We have promised them, or take you to Us, to Us they will be returned.